mbialoru/arch-install/docs/july_2021_install_guide.md

 # Features
 EFI, BTRFS, LUKS, Swap partition + ZRAM, Pipeline, Wayland.

+# Warning
+Before proceeding, read the whole thing just to be sure that you caught any problems that might prop-up durring instalation

 # General scheme
  0. Grab a copy of iso and boot from it
  1. Load keymap (if needed)